modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 MPI worker processes will be spawned dynamically by unidist.

-It is worth noting that `Intel MPI implementation <https://anaconda.org/intel/mpi4py>`_ supports the ability of spawning MPI processes without using ``mpiexec`` command so you can run unidist on Intel MPI just with:
+It is worth noting that some MPI implementations, e.g., `Intel MPI implementation`_, support the ability of spawning MPI processes without using ``mpiexec`` command so you can run unidist on Intel MPI just with:

 .. code-block:: bash